COLUMN

 (3) Brainstem-Spinal Cord System

-• (3) In terms of the body, the third level, the brainstem and spinal cord system, is directly connected to the body.
+• (3) From the physical side, the third level, the brainstem and spinal cord system, is directly connected to the body.
 This level is responsible for vegetative, life-supporting, life-supporting functions and is usually not conscious.
 Without this area functioning, life cannot be sustained.
 In a tree, it is an important part of the root or trunk.

 • (1) The outermost part of the limbic system is the first level, neocortical system, which is responsible for advanced human-like functions.
 It is involved in higher mental functions and is at the level of consciousness.
 This function is particularly well developed in humans and is responsible for sensory awareness, verbal communication, and volitional decisions that rise to consciousness.